 Ansonborough is a downtown Charleston neighborhood known for its historic architecture, quiet shady tree-lined streets, and countless shops and restaurants.
 Located less than a 5-minute walk to Charleston market, Ansonborough was the first suburb of Charleston's original walled city.
 Check out the Colonel William Rhett House, the oldest private home in Charleston dating back to 1712.

 Originally used as farm land until it became a neighborhood in the early 19th century, Radcliffeborough is flanked by upper King Street and the Medical University of South Carolina.
 Located north of Calhoun, Radcliffeborough offers plenty of dining choices ranging from upscale restaurants to bars as well as a vibrant nightlife scene.
 While you are there, check out the famed Charleston Farmers Market at Marion Square.

 Many young professionals call the North Central neighborhood home due to its affordable housing, proximity to upper King Street and dynamic social scene.
 This community has been gaining in popularity in recent years, and new homes are being built in several areas.
 This community features an abundance of bungalow style homes from the mid-20th century.

 Let AAA make your move to the Charleston area as stress-free as possible.
-From moving truck discounts at Penske, where members save up to 20% on truck rentals and 12% on moving accessories and supplies, to making sure you have the right homeowners insurance and even transferring your AAA membership, we can help.
+From moving truck discounts at Penske, where members save 12% off one way and local truck rentals when reserving online or by phone, to making sure you have the right homeowners insurance and even transferring your AAA membership, we can help.
 AAA has 3 Car Care Locations in and around Summerville, Mount Pleasant, and West Ashley, so finding a trusted local mechanic will be a breeze.
 Moving is the ideal to time to check out our Deluxe Home Protection options, covering you for things your traditional insurance may not cover, like home warranties, home security, flood insurance, and even disaster mortgage insurance.